KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 ***************************************************************************************************************************

-so, we've talked about logestic regression in the previous section. we used data to build the model and then we checked the model with the same data and it did well. but how well our model will do on new data?? if it does poorly, then "overfitting" happend. note that the more "features" we have there's a higher chance of overfitting.
+so, we've talked about logistic regression in the previous section. we used data to build the model and then we checked the model with the same data and it did well. but how well our model will do on new data?? if it does poorly, then "overfitting" happend. note that the more "features" we have there's a higher chance of overfitting.